ioos/marine_life_data_network/README.md

   - HABs
   - IFCB
   - Corals/high level data flow - https://iooc.us/sites/default/files/2022-12/BioIce_Introduction_Final.pdf

+### How to Contribute
+If you would like to contribute to the IOOS Marine Life Data Network, please see the [contributing guide](https://github.com/ioos/marine_life_data_network/blob/main/contributing.md).

 ### Questions To Answer
 - Do we want to build a monolithic assembly center?
 One DAC to rule them all?